NazariyBrynyarskiy/Ydemy/README.md

-# Ydemy
+# Java site based on Spring Framework
-Java pet-project 4: Spring learning marketplace
+This is a site where you can buy courses and publish your own.